Hard Candy: How To Break a Sugar Addiction Before It Breaks You

 In the prehistoric setting, of course, this was not problematic – opportunities to eat sugar were far too rare for a sweet tooth to disrupt health.
 But in the modern era, the same compulsion drives conventional diets to fail.
 By locking you into a state of hunger, such regimes switch your attention towards, rather than away from, high-calorie foods.
 Breaking the diet becomes inevitable; sugar addiction worsens; the obesity crisis gains momentum.

 The second pathway – one of growing dependency on sugary snacks in the continuous presence of junk food – might term itself the “insulin overload” effect, and comes about due to metabolic rather than to neural pathways.
 If we consume sugar constantly, the body has to release insulin constantly, in order to transport glucose into cell walls.
 Our insulin receptors are not designed to work continuously, however: in order to remain sufficiently “primed” for an insulin signal, they need downtime.
-Without it, they gradually become desensitized, and so cells struggle to take up glucose.
-This is why when you are overweight, even a normal-sized portion of sugary food fails to satisfy, driving you to eat more and more.
-The hits get smaller; the doses get bigger.
-Junk food marketers and hard drug barons have a ready and captive market.
+Without it, they gradually become desensitised, and so cells struggle to take up glucose.
+This is why when you are overweight, even a regular-sized portion of sugary food fails to satisfy, driving you to eat more and more.

 What can you do to overcome sugar addiction?